It is easy to understand why some marigolds are popular pot plants. They add bright orange and yellow splashes to patios, porches, and verandas.

 1. Edible Petals

-A joyful addition to the kitchen, marigold flowers are not just colorful but edible too.
+A joyful addition to the kitchen, marigold flowers are not just colorful but also edible.

-Use the petals and tender green leaves of edible marigolds raw or cooked in salads or stir-fries.
-Moreover, you can freeze them and use them to decorate summer sweets.
+Edible marigold petals and tender green leaves can be used in salads or stir-fries.
+They can also be frozen and used to decorate summer sweets.

 2. Adds Color and Beauty

 The flowers will brighten up the dullest patch in any garden.
-They thrive anywhere there is some sunshine and will respond by quickly producing various gorgeous, warm colors.
+They thrive anywhere there is sunshine and will respond by quickly producing gorgeous, warm colors.

 Marigolds also attract some butterflies, which further adds to the beauty of the flowers.